rescriptbr/ancestor/website/docs/customization/customization.md

 <CodeBlock className="language-rescript"> {CustomizationRadius1}</CodeBlock>

 ## Colors
-By default Ancestor uses `Ancestor_Css.Color.t` as the type definition for the colors, which means that you're able to use css colors like `#hex(...)` or `rgb(...)`.
-But, sometimes you have a restrict set of colors that you're going to use in your components.
+By default, Ancestor uses `Ancestor_Css.Color.t` as the type definition for the colors, which means that you're able to use css colors like `#hex(...)` or `rgb(...)`.
+However, sometimes you have a well defined set of colors that you're going to use in your components.
 Let's see how to combine Ancestor and polyvariants to create type safe custom design tokens:
 <CodeBlock className="language-rescript"> {CustomizationColors1}</CodeBlock>

 ## ZIndex
-By default Ancestor uses `int` as the type definition for the `z-index`.
+By default, Ancestor uses `int` as the type definition for the `z-index`.
 Managing `z-index` might become difficult sometimes.
 Here's an example of how combine Ancestor and polyvariants to create type safe tokens for zIndex:
 <CodeBlock className="language-rescript"> {CustomizationZIndex1}</CodeBlock>